Cub0n/Freifunk-on-low-Flash-RAM-device/README.md

 * "Old" router with USB Port where OpenWRT can be installed
 * USB device, formatted with ext4 (1Gb capacity is sufficient)
 * (Home) Network
 * (Temporary) web server on the same subnet (web server like https://pythonbasics.org/webserver/ is sufficient).
-OpenWRT was not able to request packages from a web server which was not on the same subnet.
+OpenWRT was not able to download packages from a web server which was not on the same subnet.
 No idea why, perhaps there was no gateway set.
 Check if a all ports are accessible to web server; Perhaps there is a firewall in place (ufw, firewalld, etc)

 ## Instructions
 * Clone Freifunk Gluon (git clone https://github.com/freifunk-gluon/gluon.git gluon -b RELEASE)